This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 If your visa is granted, you must be in Australia when it is granted.

-If you apply for this visa in Australia, you would be able to get a Bridging visa that allows you to stay in the country lawfully while your application is processed.
+When you apply for this visa in Australia, you could be eligible for a Bridging visa that allows you to stay in the country lawfully while your application is processed.
 If you are given a Bridging visa A, you can apply for Bridging visa B to travel outside Australia while you wait for a decision.

 Provide more information